Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 When comparing two groups of people – one who hiked through a nature environment for 90 minutes and another who walked in an urban environment for the same time – researchers found that hiking in nature decreased the negative, obsessive thoughts about the self.
 The nature group also had lessened neural activity in the subgenual prefrontal cortex, which is affiliated with mental illness.

-As well, getting outside and hiking can be one of the best ways to increase endorphins (those feel good hormones), which can help to offset depression.
+Getting outside and hiking can be one of the best ways to increase endorphins (those feel-good hormones), which can help to offset depression.
 Moving the body is also a great way to release energy that may be going toward anxiety.
 When in doubt, move and breathe in the fresh air.

 Hiking as a form of exercise stimulates neurogenesis, which is the growth of new neurons.
 This article discusses how ‘brain-derived neurotropic factor’ (BDNF) is released by exercise.
 BDNF can support cognitive improvement and the reduction of depression and anxiety.
 Think of hiking as a way to positively nourish and nurture your brain.